LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 400-error along with cause of the error in the response body.
+Elasticsearch returns a 400-error along with the cause of the error in the response body.
 This HTTP error starts with a 4, meaning that there was a client error with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125700599-a20b223d-59cb-4cc8-85f5-0c18947eb33b.png)